 [Just saying.] he muttered sullenly.

-Atriya gave Eun a knowing smile.
+Atriya gave her a knowing smile.
 [You’re right, Tao-rider.
 It’s all been done before.
-But keep in mind that you and Peter serve your own respective functions.
+But keep in mind that both you and Peter serve a respective function.
 You preserve balance, he pushes progress.]

 [‘Tao-rider?’]
 Eun wrinkled her brow.
 [What does that mean?]

 The Paladin shook his head.
 [You’ll find out.
-Not in this life…maybe in the next.
-You remind me of my soul mate—she’s configured with the same causal circuitry as you are.
-She’s a lot more vicious, though.]
+Not in this life…in the next, maybe.
+You remind me of my soul mate—she’s configured with the same causal circuitry She’s a lot more vicious, though.]
 His smile turned rueful.
-[Some of the fights we’ve had…never mind.
+[Some of our fights…never mind.
 Are you ready to return?]

 [Wait a second.]
 Peter projected.
 [What about Bitefighter?
 How does he figure into all this?]